sensorbee/docs/source/tutorial/machine_learning.rst

     fluentd 0.12.20
     /path/to/sbml$

-If it prints the version, the installation is completed and fluentd is ready to be used.
+If it prints the version, the installation is complete and fluentd is ready to be used.

 Once fluentd is installed, run it with the provided configuration file::